KhalidWar/anonaddy/README.md

 ## Security
 App requires [Access Token](https://app.anonaddy.com/settings) to access and manage your AnonAddy account.
 This app uses secure storage, [Keychain](https://developer.apple.com/documentation/security/keychain_services#//apple_ref/doc/uid/TP30000897-CH203-TP1) for iOS and [KeyStore](https://developer.android.com/training/articles/keystore) for Android, to safely and securely store provided access token.
+Your access token is NEVER sent to me or any external server.

 ## Privacy
 This app is a one of [Khalid War's](https://github.com/KhalidWar) personal projects.
 It's free and open source licensed under [MIT](https://github.com/KhalidWar/anonaddy/blob/master/LICENSE).
-It's presented to you without any Ads or trackers.
+Free as in free of charge, ads, analytics, and trackers.
+What's yours is yours.
 Please feel free to inspect the code and verify for yourself.

 ## Packages used